krzysztof-cywinski/pilotord-kit-onboarding/CBDCAccessControl.md

 ## CBDCAccessControl

-_Smart Contract_ responsável pela camada de controle de acesso para o Real Digital/Tokenizado.
+_Smart Contract_ responsible for the access control layer for Real Digital/Tokenized.

-Suas principais funcionalidades são:
+Its main features are:
-- Determinar quais carteiras podem enviar/receber tokens.
+- Determine which wallets can send/receive tokens.
-- Controlar os papeis de qual endereço pode emitir/resgatar/congelar saldo de uma carteira.
+- Control the roles of which address can issue/redeem/freeze a wallet's balance.

 ### PAUSER_ROLE